driessenslucas/researchproject/Updated_Thesis.md

 <!-- rewrite this seciont, too many subtitles and too little information to make it a valuable additions -->
 ### 13.4.
 Real-World Application and Limitations

-Transitioning from simulated environments to real-world applications presents a complex set of challenges, especially regarding sensor data interpretation and vehicle movement replication.
-This section explores these critical aspects, emphasizing both opportunities and constraints in applying simulation-derived insights to actual autonomous vehicle (AV) operations.
+Transitioning from simulated environments to real-world applications introduces unique challenges, particularly in interpreting sensor data and replicating vehicle movements.
+This section addresses these critical aspects, highlighting both the potential benefits and limitations of applying insights from simulations to actual autonomous vehicle (AV) operations.

 #### 13.4.1.
 Enhanced Sensor-Based Navigation

-Sensor-based navigation technologies, refined through simulation, promise significant improvements in the functionality of autonomous vehicles.
-In real-world applications, such technologies are crucial for environments demanding high precision and adaptability.
-For example, in congested urban settings or automated delivery systems, dynamic navigation with high accuracy can enhance both safety and efficiency.
-By integrating insights from simulations, sensor-based navigation systems can be better tuned to interpret the complex and variable conditions of the real world.
+Refining sensor-based navigation technologies through simulations can significantly enhance the functionality of autonomous vehicles.
+These technologies are crucial in real-world applications that demand high precision and adaptability.
+For instance, in busy urban areas or automated delivery systems, dynamic and accurate navigation is essential for boosting both safety and efficiency.
+By integrating insights from simulations, sensor-based navigation systems can be better tuned to handle the complex and ever-changing conditions of the real world.

 #### 13.4.2.
 Informing Autonomous Vehicle Movement

-Simulated environments provide a controlled setting to study vehicle dynamics and movement responses.
-Applying these insights to the development of autonomous vehicles can lead to advanced algorithms capable of handling the unpredictable nature of real-world environments.
-This knowledge is instrumental in enhancing autonomous systems' ability to safely and efficiently navigate through dynamic and often chaotic traffic conditions, improving the overall functionality of autonomous transportation.
+Simulated environments offer controlled settings to study vehicle dynamics and movement responses.
+Applying these insights to autonomous vehicle development can lead to advanced algorithms capable of managing the unpredictable nature of real-world environments.
+This knowledge is essential for improving the ability of autonomous systems to safely and efficiently navigate through dynamic and often chaotic traffic conditions, thereby enhancing the overall functionality of autonomous transportation.

 ### 13.5.
+Implementation of Real-World Control Algorithms

+#### 13.5.1.
 Limitations

-#### 13.5.1.
-Discrepancies in Sensor Data Interpretation
+**Discrepancies in Sensor Data Interpretation:**

-A significant challenge in the real-world application of simulation-based insights is the variation in sensor data accuracy between simulated and actual environments.
-These discrepancies can directly impact the effectiveness of navigational algorithms, potentially compromising the vehicle’s decision-making processes, safety, and operational efficiency.
+A major challenge in real-world application is the variation in sensor data accuracy between simulated and actual environments.
+These discrepancies can directly impact the effectiveness of navigational algorithms, potentially compromising the vehicle's decision-making processes, safety, and operational efficiency.

+**Insufficient Data for Exact Positioning:**
+One critical limitation encountered was the inability of sensors to provide precise data for determining the car’s exact position within the real-world grid.
+In simulations, sensors provided precise and reliable data, enabling accurate positioning and movement control.
+However, in real-world conditions, sensor data was often noisy, incomplete, and affected by various environmental factors.

+- **Limited Sensor Resolution:** Sensors like ultrasonic distance sensors had limited resolution and range, impacting their ability to detect fine details necessary for precise positioning.
+- **Environmental Noise:** Real-world environments introduced noise from various sources, such as electronic devices, surface irregularities, and ambient conditions, which interfered with sensor readings.
+- **Dynamic Obstacles:** Unlike controlled simulations, real-world environments had dynamic obstacles that sensors could not always accurately detect or interpret, leading to positioning errors.

+These limitations meant that the vehicle often had a rough estimate of its position rather than a precise one, hindering its ability to navigate accurately within a defined grid.
+Practically, the vehicle primarily relied on distance measurements to avoid crashes and verify its movement capabilities.
+However, it lacked the ability to determine whether it was centered within the path, which was a significant drawback in maze navigation.

 #### 13.5.2.
-Insufficient Data for Exact Positioning

-One of the most critical limitations encountered was the inability of the sensors to provide enough data to determine the car's exact position within the real-world grid.
-In the simulation, sensors provided precise, reliable data, enabling accurate positioning and movement control.
-However, in real-world conditions, the sensor data was often noisy, incomplete, and affected by various environmental factors.

-- **Limited Sensor Resolution**: The sensors, such as ultrasonic distance sensors, had limited resolution and range, which affected their ability to detect fine details necessary for precise positioning.
-- **Environmental Noise**: Real-world environments introduced noise from various sources such as other electronic devices, surface irregularities, and ambient conditions, which interfered with sensor readings.
-- **Dynamic Obstacles**: Unlike the controlled simulation, real-world environments had dynamic obstacles that the sensors could not always accurately detect or interpret, leading to positioning errors.

-These limitations meant that the vehicle often had a rough estimate of its position rather than a precise one, which hindered its ability to navigate accurately within a defined grid.
+Challenges in Movement Replication

+Replicating vehicle movements from simulations in the real world is challenging due to various factors such as different road surfaces, weather conditions, vehicle weight, and mechanical issues.
+These factors can cause unexpected changes in vehicle behavior.
+Therefore, algorithms developed in simulations need to be tweaked and recalibrated to work effectively in real-world conditions.
+For instance, the vehicle's weight can affect acceleration and deceleration, impacting the timing of movement commands.
+Similarly, the surface the vehicle moves on can affect traction, influencing its ability to turn or stop.

 #### 13.5.3.
-Challenges in Movement Replication

-Replicating precise vehicle movements from simulated to real-world conditions encounters numerous obstacles.
-External factors such as road surface variations, environmental conditions, vehicle load, and mechanical constraints can introduce unforeseen deviations in vehicle behavior.
-These real-world variances necessitate adjustments and recalibration of the algorithms developed in simulated environments to ensure their effectiveness and reliability outside the lab.

-#### 13.5.4.
 Practical Implementation Considerations

-Successfully translating simulation insights into real-world applications requires meticulous attention to several practical aspects.
-These include sensor calibration to account for environmental influences, adapting algorithms to hardware limitations, and ensuring the system’s resilience to real-world unpredictabilities.
-Addressing these factors is crucial for the effective deployment and operational success of autonomous vehicles based on simulation-to-reality (sim2real) insights.
+To successfully apply simulation insights to the real world, several practical aspects need to be addressed:

+- **Sensor Calibration:** Adjust sensors to account for environmental influences.
+- **Algorithm Adjustment:** Modify algorithms to fit hardware limitations.
+- **Handling Unpredictability:** Ensure the system can cope with real-world unpredictability.

+By addressing these considerations, we can bridge the gap between simulation-based research and real-world applications, enhancing the safety, efficiency, and reliability of autonomous vehicle technologies.

 ### 13.6.
 Conclusion for Real-World Application

-Transitioning from simulation-based research to practical real-world applications in autonomous vehicle navigation presents unique challenges and opportunities.
-While applying simulation-derived insights into sensor use and vehicle movement has the potential to revolutionize autonomous vehicle technologies, significant effort is required to bridge the gap between simulated accuracy and real-world variability.
-Overcoming these challenges is essential for the successful integration of sim2real technologies in enhancing the safety, efficiency, and reliability of autonomous transportation systems.
+Transitioning from simulation-based research to real-world applications in autonomous vehicle navigation presents both challenges and opportunities.
+While using simulation insights for sensor utilization and vehicle movement can revolutionize autonomous vehicle technologies, there is a significant gap between simulation precision and real-world variability that needs to be bridged.

+One major limitation was the lack of precise data for exact positioning.
+Sensors mainly helped the vehicle avoid crashes but did not provide enough information to keep the car centered within the path.
+This gap highlights the need for better sensor systems, such as cameras, to detect the car's position relative to maze walls and ensure more accurate movement that mirrors the simulation.

+Additionally, real-world factors such as surface variations, environmental conditions, and dynamic obstacles require continuous adjustments and recalibration of algorithms.
+Practical considerations, including sensor calibration and algorithm adaptation, are essential for effectively deploying autonomous systems.

+Ultimately, overcoming these challenges is key to successfully integrating sim2real technologies.
+Doing so will improve the safety, efficiency, and reliability of autonomous transportation systems, paving the way for broader adoption and use in various real-world scenarios.

 ## Chapter 14.
 Challenges and Solutions in RL Implementation

 ### 14.1.
 Challenge 1: Choosing the Right Virtual Environment

-- **Description**: Selecting a suitable virtual environment for training the RC car.
+- **Description**: Picking the best virtual environment for training the RC car.
-- **Solution**: I chose **OpenAI Gym** due to its simplicity, familiarity from previous coursework, and its focus on reinforcement learning.
+- **Solution**: I chose **OpenAI Gym** because it’s simple, familiar from previous coursework, and focuses on reinforcement learning.

 ### 14.2.
 Challenge 2: Selecting the Optimal Reinforcement Learning Technique

-- **Description**: Finding the best RL technique for training the virtual RC car.
+- **Description**: Finding the most effective RL technique for training the virtual RC car.
-- **Solution**: Through comparative analysis and testing, the Double Deep Q-Network (DDQN) emerged as the best technique, consistently solving the maze in fewer steps and episodes than other methods.
+- **Solution**: After testing various methods, the Double Deep Q-Network (DDQN) proved to be the best, consistently solving the maze with fewer steps and episodes than other techniques.

 ### 14.3.
 Challenge 3: Addressing Movement Discrepancies in Sim2Real Transfer

-- **Description**: Bridging the gap between simulation and real-world RC car movement and control.
+- **Description**: Bridging the gap between how the RC car moves in simulations and in the real world.
-- **Solution Attempt**: I fine-tuned the frequency of action commands using an async method, waiting for the motor to finish moving, or considering a queued action system.
-Precise movement in the real world was highlighted as more critical compared to the simulation.
+- **Solution Attempt**: I fine-tuned the action command frequency using an async method, waited for the motor to finish moving, and considered a queued action system.
+Getting precise movement in the real world turned out to be more critical than in simulations.

 ### 14.4.
 Challenge 4: Alignment Issues and Motor Encoder Implementation

-- **Description**: Achieving precise straight-line movement in the RC car, with a persistent ~3-degree offset.
+- **Description**: Ensuring the RC car moves in a straight line, as there was a persistent ~3-degree offset.
 - **Solution Attempts**:
-  - **Attempt 1**: Implemented motor encoders to improve movement accuracy but faced limitations in precision.
+  - **Attempt 1**: Used motor encoders to improve accuracy but faced precision limits.
-  - **Attempt 2**: Replaced the motor with a more powerful one, but the added weight led to the same alignment issue.
+  - **Attempt 2**: Switched to a more powerful motor, but the added weight brought back the alignment issue.
-  - **Attempt 3**: Used an MPU6050 gyroscope to measure and adjust the car's orientation, achieving accurate 90-degree turns initially but failing to solve the ~3-degree offset issue.
+  - **Attempt 3**: Added an MPU6050 gyroscope to measure and adjust orientation, which initially helped with 90-degree turns but didn't fix the offset.
-  - **Attempt 4**: Removed the Raspberry Pi and used only the ESP32 to control all sensors and motors, resulting in a lighter robot that moved forward more precisely but still struggled with consistent 90-degree turns.
+  - **Attempt 4**: Removed the Raspberry Pi and used only the ESP32 for all controls, resulting in a lighter, more precise robot, though it still struggled with consistent 90-degree turns.

 ### 14.5.
 Challenge 5: Ensuring Consistent and Effective Training

-- **Description**: Maximizing training efficiency and performance while maintaining consistency between simulation and real-world scenarios.
+- **Description**: Maximizing training efficiency and performance while keeping things consistent between simulations and real-world scenarios.
-- **Solution**: Training in a simulation proved much more efficient due to the challenges of resetting the RC car, manual interferences, and limited battery life.
+- **Solution**: Training in a simulation was much more efficient due to the difficulties of resetting the RC car, dealing with manual interferences, and limited battery life.

 ### 14.6.
 Challenge 6: Accurate Sensor Data Normalization for Sim2Real Transfer

-- **Description**: Aligning sensor data between simulated and real-world environments for model accuracy.
+- **Description**: Aligning sensor data between simulated and real-world environments for accurate model performance.
-- **Solution**: Implemented functions to ensure sensor data fed into the agent matched the data it was trained on.
+- **Solution**: Implemented functions to ensure real-world sensor data matched the training data.
   - **Real-World Sensor Data Normalization**:
     $$
     \text{map\_distance}(d) = \begin{cases}